TradingTools.review TradingTools.review

 Can I use Portfolio123 and TradingView together?

 Yes, many traders use both tools as they serve complementary purposes.
-Portfolio123 excels at 460+ fundamental and technical screening factors, while TradingView is strong in advanced charting with 235+ technical indicators.
+Portfolio123 excels at 460+ fundamental, technical, and sentiment screening metrics, while TradingView is strong in advanced charting with 235+ technical indicators.

 Related Pages